burgersmoke/MADE-CRF/README.md

 To generate clusters from pretrained embeddings, the Wikipedia+PubMed embeddings can be acquired [here](http://evexdb.org/pmresources/vec-space-models/).

+Any pretrained embeddings can be found by the embedding clustering notebook at this location (easily changed in the notebook):
+'c:\embeddings'

 # Notebooks

 * CRF_Training.ipynb - Performs training and evaluation on MADE 1.0 data (including feature extraction, CRF training and evaluation)